Psalm 49 – What Money Can’t Buy

 For He shall receive me.
 Selah

 a.
 Like sheep they are laid in the grave; death shall feed on them: The psalmist painted a ghastly picture.
 A man is buried like an animal (Psalm 49:12) and death consumes his material body.
-Of their once-beautiful body, their beauty shall be consumed in the grave.
+Of their once-beautiful bodies, their beauty shall be consumed in the grave.

 i.
 The idea is that the upright – those who did not trust or boast in riches – have a beauty beyond the material and therefore beyond the grave.
 Those whose beauty was mainly measured in mirrors and bank accounts will find that their beauty shall be consumed in the grave.
 There is a better beauty to live for.